JSaprah/seven-healing-chakras/README.md

 ## **Future enhancements**

-* This website is for serving information purposes about the chakras.
-* Because of time constraints and with the reason of delivering a minimum viable product - this was not a requirement mentioned, I missed the opportunity to add videos and articles to the website.
-This would be a nice to have for in the future.
-With videos and articles the users would get more visual views about the chakras
+* As a starting point, the aim of creating this website was giving knowledge to user about the chakras.
+For the future, the main goal would remain the same.
 * Further enhancement on the balancing techniques.
 Such as:
     * The users could be linked to nearby places where they can follow yoga/meditation classes
     * Users can get advise on nutrition.
 Charts on what to eat for healthy options
     * Users can get advise on essential oils.
 Which oil and where to buy.
+    * Extend the form to quizes so the user can answer some questions and get to know what chakra is impacting their lifestyle.
+* Because of time constraints and with the reason of delivering a minimum viable product - this was not a requirement mentioned, I missed the opportunity to add videos and articles to the website.
+This would be a nice to have for in the future.
+With videos and articles the users would get more visual views about the chakras.
 * From technicial perspective I believe that I was able to put in lots of my knowledge that I have learnt over the past time with this course.
-Enhancing my knowledge with javascript and adding real actions, such as sending the form and saving the information to a database would be the next step.
+Enhancing my knowledge with other programming languages and adding real actions, such as sending the form and saving the information to a database, would be the next step.

 ## **Resources and credits**